jophinjohn/blocitoff/README.md

-As a user, I want to mark to-do items as complete and have them deleted	3 As a user, I want to see how many days remain before a to-do item is automatically deleted	1 As a user, my to-dos should be automatically deleted seven days after their creation date	2
+As a user, I want to mark to-do items as complete and have them deleted	3 As a user, I want to see how many days remain before a to-do item is automatically deleted	1 As a user, my to-dos should be automatically deleted seven days after their creation date	2 Wireframe Examples

+These wireframes are meant to suggest a design, not dictate one.